|

 like us to consider publishing.
 We are always interested

-letting us know about individuals whose accomplishment
+us know about individuals whose accomplishment should be

-should be added to our monthly Notes on People feature.
+added to our monthly Notes on People feature.

 As always,